somecho/somecho.github.io/content/english/posts/brahms-explorer.md

 ## Keeping the database updated.

-Since the entire catalog runs in a docker container on Render, there is no persistent memory.
+Since the entire catalog runs as a web service on Render, there is no persistent memory.
 If I wanted to keep the database updated, I would have to update my Sqlite database locally and push it to github.